AmeyKuradeAK/ntrn/README.md

 ## 📄 License

-Apache 2.0 — free for personal & commercial use.
+MIT License — free for personal & commercial use.

 ---